verdaux/BookNotes/Conversations/Work.md

 - [ ] Let me clarify what I mean.
 - [ ] At this stage, we are generating, not evaluating.
 - [ ] I'd just like to finish my thought
+- [ ] I'm open if there's a constraint I'm missing